6 recommended OTC drugs

 Do oral contraceptives help with PMS?

 Yes, in many women.
-Those with drospirenone are specifically effective in PMS.
+Those with drospirenone are specifically effective for PMS.

 PMDD (premenstrual dysphoric disorder) is the severe form with major functional impairment.
-It requires psychiatric/gynaecological treatment.
+It requires psychiatric/gynecological treatment.

 Why do I change so much premenstrually?

-Hormonal fluctuations (oestrogen, progesterone) affect serotonin and GABA.
+Hormonal fluctuations (estrogen, progesterone) affect serotonin and GABA.
 Some women are more sensitive to these changes.

 See also